rakhimov/scram/doc/opsa_support.rst

 - The correct number of a gate's children is required.
 - Unused primary events are ignored but reported as warning.
 - Double definition of events is considered an error instead of warning.
-- Common cause model levels for factors must be strictly sequential.
+- Common cause model levels for factors are required and must be strictly sequential in ascending order.